NSU: What you need to know about Germany's neo-Nazi terror group | DW | 03.11.2021

 The victims' survivors and their attorneys pressed intelligence agencies over their questionable role in the affair but failed to get answers.

-Beate Zschäpe was found guilty and sentenced to life in prison in 2018.
-The court has heard 815 witnesses and interviewed 42 experts.
+The Zschäpe's conviction has been challenged from both sides — and questions about the involvement of informants as well as potential cover-ups remain the subject of heated debate.

-The verdict is being challenged from both sides — and questions about the involvement of informants as well as potential cover-ups remain the subject of heated debate.
+In August 2021, Germany's Federal Court of Justice dismissed an appeal lodged by Zschäpe, and two others connected to the neo-Nazi terror cell, over the convictions.

 This is an updated version of an article originally published in 2017.